The University of Minnesota recognizes its obligation to its faculty, staff and the community to maintain the highest ethical standards.

 Mistreatment in the Learning Environment

-The University of Minnesota Medical School and School of Medicine are committed to maintaining an environment where there is mutual respect between student, teacher, and between peers.
+The University of Minnesota Medical School, Twin-Cities and Duluth campuses are committed to maintaining an environment where there is mutual respect between student, teacher, and between peers.
 Behavior that is abusive or mistreats students or others in the learning environment is prohibited.